AlexCha99/Web-dev-mini-projects/Drum-kit-web-app/README.md

 ### Use of the Project:

-<p>It is simple web game whire you can enjoy the playing the music in your free time. </p>
+<p>It is a simple web game where you can enjoy the playing the music in your free time. </p>

  ### Used Technologies: